 Dorothy Macardle was a daughter of Sir Thomas Macardle, Dundalk brewing magnate.
 She rejected her background and became a Civil War Republican propagandist.
 Later in life, she became a renowned Gothic novelist and Hollywood writer.
 A remarkable journey into the mind of a remarkable Dundalk woman.
 Seating strictly limited.

 Welcome to the website of Declan Gorman Arts & Events.

 I am a playwright, director, performer and public artist with a practice that has covered many aspects of the arts.
 At the core is an unswerving belief in the power of live performance – the working towards it and the sharing of it – to change, entertain, question, and somehow to make the world around us a better and more exciting place.

-This website contains information about current projects (including work available to tour); selected archive materials; resources and a “News & Views” section which combines news with occasional reflections and personal essays, mainly but not exclusively about the arts.
+This website contains information about current projects; selected archive materials; resources and a “News & Views” section which combines news with occasional reflections and personal essays, mainly but not exclusively about the arts.